GeleArthur/StumpEngine_Digger/README.md

 # Stump engine SDL3

+This is a game made for programming 4 to show game programming patterns.

+### patterns used

+- Game Loop
+- Update Method
+- Command
+- Observer/Event
+- Components
+- State
+- Singleton
+- Dirty Flag
+- Service Locator

+Some specifics about your engine and the design choices you made A link to the source control depot you used for your project

 This is a game engine made for programming 4.
 Lots of game programming patterns.
 Using beautiful c++